WilsonGiese/restmote-control-rs/README.md

 - [x] Configurable with simple JSON formatted file
 - [ ] Interface with Windows SendKeys API (Stretch)
 - [ ] Linux compatible (Stretch)

-## Disclaimer
-This project has just begun and is no where near ready to use